moultonlab/moultonlab/content/authors/susan/_index.md

 user_groups:
   - Researchers
 ---
-Susan is a chemist and has been working with mass spectrometry for 25 years including over 20 years’ experience in analyzing PMOs and PPMOs for research and preparing IND documents for FDA.

 Susan is a chemist and has been working with mass spectrometry for 25 years including over 20 years of experience in analyzing PMOs and PPMOs for research and preparing IND documents for FDA.
 She enjoys international dance, birding, gardening, and travel!